agrc/electrofishing-query/README.md

 ### Setup

 1. `npm install` from root and functions folders.
+1. `npm run copy:arcgis` to copy the ArcGIS API for JavaScript files to the public folder.
+This needs to be done anytime the arcgis package is updated.
 1. Create `.env.local` files in root and functions folders using the corresponding `.env` files as examples.
 1. `npm start` to start the development server.